Cognizant Technology Solutions Co. (NASDAQ:CTSH) Expected to Announce Quarterly Sales of $4.45 Billion

-Brokerages forecast that Cognizant Technology Solutions Co.
-(NASDAQ:CTSH) will post $4.45 billion in sales for the current quarter, Zacks reports.
-Six analysts have made estimates for Cognizant Technology Solutions’ earnings, with the lowest sales estimate coming in at $4.43 billion and the highest estimate coming in at $4.48 billion.
-Cognizant Technology Solutions posted sales of $4.00 billion in the same quarter last year, which suggests a positive year-over-year growth rate of 11.3%.
-The firm is scheduled to announce its next quarterly earnings results on Wednesday, August 4th.
+Equities analysts expect Cognizant Technology Solutions Co.
+(NASDAQ:CTSH) to announce $4.45 billion in sales for the current quarter, Zacks Investment Research reports.
+Six analysts have issued estimates for Cognizant Technology Solutions’ earnings.
+The lowest sales estimate is $4.43 billion and the highest is $4.48 billion.
+Cognizant Technology Solutions reported sales of $4.00 billion in the same quarter last year, which indicates a positive year-over-year growth rate of 11.3%.
+The firm is scheduled to announce its next quarterly earnings report on Wednesday, August 4th.

-According to Zacks, analysts expect that Cognizant Technology Solutions will report full year sales of $17.97 billion for the current financial year, with estimates ranging from $17.78 billion to $18.10 billion.
-For the next fiscal year, analysts anticipate that the company will report sales of $18.95 billion, with estimates ranging from $18.60 billion to $19.20 billion.
-Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research firms that that provide coverage for Cognizant Technology Solutions.
+According to Zacks, analysts expect that Cognizant Technology Solutions will report full year sales of $17.97 billion for the current fiscal year, with estimates ranging from $17.78 billion to $18.10 billion.
+For the next year, analysts forecast that the company will report sales of $18.95 billion, with estimates ranging from $18.60 billion to $19.20 billion.
+Zacks Investment Research’s sales calculations are a mean average based on a survey of analysts that that provide coverage for Cognizant Technology Solutions.

-Cognizant Technology Solutions (NASDAQ:CTSH) last posted its quarterly earnings results on Tuesday, May 4th.
-The information technology service provider reported $0.97 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.94 by $0.03.
-Cognizant Technology Solutions had a net margin of 9.09% and a return on equity of 16.77%.
-The company had revenue of $4.40 billion for the quarter, compared to the consensus estimate of $4.36 billion.
-During the same period last year, the firm posted $0.96 EPS.
-The company’s revenue for the quarter was up 4.1% on a year-over-year basis.
+Cognizant Technology Solutions (NASDAQ:CTSH) last announced its quarterly earnings data on Tuesday, May 4th.
+The information technology service provider reported $0.97 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.94 by $0.03.
+The business had revenue of $4.40 billion during the quarter, compared to analysts’ expectations of $4.36 billion.
+Cognizant Technology Solutions had a return on equity of 16.77% and a net margin of 9.09%.
+The firm’s quarterly revenue was up 4.1% compared to the same quarter last year.
+During the same quarter in the previous year, the business earned $0.96 earnings per share.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, May 28th.
-Stockholders of record on Thursday, May 20th were issued a $0.24 dividend.
-This represents a $0.96 annualized dividend and a dividend yield of 1.34%.
-The ex-dividend date was Wednesday, May 19th.
-Cognizant Technology Solutions’s dividend payout ratio (DPR) is presently 28.07%.

-In related news, Director Michael Patsalos-Fox sold 5,858 shares of the stock in a transaction that occurred on Thursday, May 27th.
+In related news, Director Michael Patsalos-Fox sold 5,858 shares of the business’s stock in a transaction on Thursday, May 27th.
 The shares were sold at an average price of $71.20, for a total transaction of $417,089.60.
-Following the completion of the sale, the director now directly owns 57,830 shares of the company’s stock, valued at $4,117,496.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, insider Malcolm Frank sold 471 shares of the stock in a transaction that occurred on Tuesday, March 16th.
-The shares were sold at an average price of $78.45, for a total transaction of $36,949.95.
-Following the sale, the insider now directly owns 44,065 shares of the company’s stock, valued at $3,456,899.25.
+Following the completion of the transaction, the director now owns 57,830 shares in the company, valued at $4,117,496.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, insider Malcolm Frank sold 1,031 shares of the business’s stock in a transaction on Thursday, June 3rd.
+The stock was sold at an average price of $70.84, for a total transaction of $73,036.04.
+Following the transaction, the insider now owns 45,178 shares of the company’s stock, valued at approximately $3,200,409.52.
 The disclosure for this sale can be found here.
-Company insiders own 0.31% of the company’s stock.
+In the last quarter, insiders have sold 7,360 shares of company stock valued at $527,076.
+Insiders own 0.31% of the company’s stock.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Wagner Wealth Management LLC acquired a new stake in Cognizant Technology Solutions during the first quarter valued at approximately $25,000.
-Hoover Financial Advisors Inc. purchased a new stake in shares of Cognizant Technology Solutions in the 4th quarter valued at approximately $27,000.
-Regent Peak Wealth Advisors LLC purchased a new stake in shares of Cognizant Technology Solutions in the 4th quarter valued at approximately $27,000.
-Mascoma Wealth Management LLC purchased a new stake in shares of Cognizant Technology Solutions in the 1st quarter valued at approximately $27,000.
-Finally, Freedman Financial Associates Inc. purchased a new stake in shares of Cognizant Technology Solutions in the 4th quarter valued at approximately $29,000.
-89.77% of the stock is owned by institutional investors and hedge funds.
+Hedge funds have recently modified their holdings of the stock.
+Wagner Wealth Management LLC purchased a new stake in Cognizant Technology Solutions in the first quarter valued at $25,000.
+Hoover Financial Advisors Inc. purchased a new stake in Cognizant Technology Solutions in the fourth quarter valued at $27,000.
+Regent Peak Wealth Advisors LLC purchased a new stake in Cognizant Technology Solutions in the fourth quarter valued at $27,000.
+Mascoma Wealth Management LLC purchased a new stake in Cognizant Technology Solutions in the first quarter valued at $27,000.
+Finally, Freedman Financial Associates Inc. purchased a new stake in shares of Cognizant Technology Solutions in the fourth quarter valued at about $29,000.
+Hedge funds and other institutional investors own 89.77% of the company’s stock.

 Cognizant Technology Solutions Company Profile